 I usually take some time off throughout the year, around spring, summer, winter or other times.
 There will be additional absences of mine due to professional training or annual leave.
 I will advise of any known absences as soon as I can and limit these as much as possible.

 7. Other matters

 It is important that clients attend online sessions sober as I cannot work with you in an altered state.
 Please do not attend if you are in an altered state through drink or drugs.
 If you do drink or take drugs I ask that you refrain from doing this before the session so that you can get the most out of it.
 If you have to cancel because of this, the fee will be payable.

 4 weeks’ notice is requested by me at the end of your therapy.
 This enables a proper ending to an important piece of work.
 During this time we will review your therapeutic journey and address any other issues that might arise during the 4-week period.

-I am a qualified integrative transpersonal psychotherapist and I have completed a Diploma in Counselling and Psychotherapy at CCPE.
-I have also completed an EMDR Part 1 and 2 and 3 training and I am booked to do further EMDR training in the year.
+I am a qualified integrative psychotherapist and I have completed a Diploma in Counselling and Psychotherapy at CCPE.
+I have also completed an EMDR Part 1 - 4 training and I am an EMDR Europe Accredited Practitioner.
+I am currently doing a three training to become a Somatic Experiencing Practitioner.
 I am a registered member of UKCP and BACP and a member of the EMDR Association UK & Ireland.
 I abide by both the BACP and UKCP code of conduct.